Cysharp/MagicOnion/README.md

 If you want to add many loggers, you can use `CompositeLogger`(for gRPC logging), `CompositeMagicOnionLogger`(for MagicOnion structured logging) to composite many loggers.
 ### Raw gRPC APIs
 MagicOnion can define and use primitive gRPC APIs(ClientStreaming, ServerStreaming, DuplexStreaming).
 Especially DuplexStreaming is used underlying StreamingHub.
-If there is no reason, we recommend using StreamingHub.
+If there isn't a particular reason, we recommend using StreamingHub instead.

 ```csharp
 // Definitions